1. Create a virtual environment

 a-share-mcp

-(or custom name)Local A-Share MCP Server
+(or custom name)Local A-share MCP Server

 (or custom description)uv

-(or full path to uv.exe)--directory
+(or absolute path to uv.exe)--directory

 C:\\Users\\YourName\\Projects\\a_share_mcp